solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 ```

 Run the script by clicking the `Run` button.
 You can then inspect the
-transaction details on SolanaFM.
+transaction details and Mint Account on SolanaFM.

-If you inspect the Mint Account data on SolanaFM using the JSON tab, you should
-see that the additional metadata is empty.
+You should also see console output similar to the following:

 ```
-{
+Updated Metadata: {
-  "extensionLength": 192,
-  "updateAuthority": "3z9vL1zjN6qyAFHhHQdWYRTFAcy69pJydkZmSFBKHg1R",
+  "updateAuthority": "Ehqz1TAMboGbY5oBWqKKWmv5hhvQuwcpkaWbVjkU96cZ",
-  "mint": "BFqmKEm12CrDbcFAncjL34Anu5w18LruxQrgvy7aExzV",
+  "mint": "9wdvSnsqgYo4HFBYMtiCvVNQfFBYdzSeACjLuxVCDcjB",
   "name": "OPOS",
   "symbol": "OPOS",
   "uri": "https://raw.githubusercontent.com/solana-developers/opos-asset/main/assets/DeveloperPortal/metadata.json",
-  "additionalMetadata": {
-      "dataType": "Map",
-      "value": []
+  "additionalMetadata": []
-  },
-  "enumType": "tokenMetadata"
 }
 ```